ozthe2/ozthe2.github.io/_posts/2014-12-11-ConfigMgr-Access-denied-trying-to-delete-OflineImageServicing-folder.md

 tags: [configmgr, dism]
 ---

+ConfigMgr - If you are trying unsuccessfully to delete the OfflineImageServicing folder then you will want to read this.

 Last week I tried to incorporate some updates into our image.
 (Right-click the image -> Schedule Updates) Unfortunately the process failed (That’s a story for another post!) and left a temporary directory behind that had around 8Gb+ of files behind.
 This was space that I needed to claw back!
 The temporary directory used is the staging directory and can be found in the root drive of your CCM installation in a folder called: *ConfigMgrOfflineImageServicing*

 When you try and manually delete this, you are presented with the following error: